Azure/bicep-registry-modules/avm/res/document-db/database-account/sql-database/container/README.md

 ### Parameter: `uniqueKeyPolicyConfiguration`

 The unique key policy configuration containing a list of unique keys that enforces uniqueness constraint on documents in the collection in the Azure Cosmos DB service.

 - Required: No
 - Type: array
+- Default: `[]`

+### Parameter: `uniqueKeyPolicyKeys`

+[DEPRECATED] The unique key policy configuration containing a list of unique keys that enforces uniqueness constraint on documents in the collection in the Azure Cosmos DB service.

+- Required: No
+- Type: array